Top 5 Opel Transmission Problems

 Not starting coupled with an ‘F’ letter on the dashboard.

 Smaller Opel cars that use an automated transmission called Easytronic have a common problem, which will render the car inoperable.
-The symptoms are a letter ‘F’ that will be illuminated on the dashboard, and the car will refuse to start.
+The symptoms are a letter ‘F’ illuminated on the dashboard, and the car will refuse to start.
 Usually, one or more related codes will be stored in the DTC memory.

 Possible causes and solutions